 With the purchase of the highly regarded Avon Tyres Limited, based in Melksham, England, in 1997 and the acquisition of Mickey Thompson Performance Tires & Wheels in 2003, Cooper positioned itself as a preeminent producer of high-performance and ultra-high performance tires.

 The sale in turn provided new opportunities for growth.
-In January 2005, Cooper announced an agreement to buy an 11 percent interest in Kumho Tire.
+In January 2005, Cooper announced an agreement to buy 11% interest in Kumho Tire.
 That month, the company also announced it was forming a new commercial division encompassing both Oliver Rubber Company and commercial tires.
-In October 2005 the company announced an agreement to obtain 51 percent ownership in China’s third largest tire manufacturer, Cooper Chengshan (Shandong) Passenger Tire Company Ltd. And Cooper Chengshan (Shandong) Truck Tire Company Ltd.
+In October 2005, the company announced an agreement to obtain 51% ownership in China’s third largest tire manufacturer, Cooper Chengshan (Shandong) Passenger Tire Company Ltd. and Cooper Chengshan (Shandong) Truck Tire Company Ltd. To complement the company’s well-established European operations and product offerings, in January 2012, Cooper acquired the assets of an existing tire plant in Krusevac, Serb ia, providing an excellent location to supply tires to the European and Russian markets.

 Today Cooper Tire & Rubber Company and its family of companies is truly global, boasting more than 65 manufacturing, sales, distribution, technical and design facilities located around the world.
 But the company is hardly resting on past success.
 Cooper continues to improve plant efficiencies while capitalizing on its strong customer service and dealer relationships in North America; expanding its distribution network in Europe; and marketing Cooper Tires as a top brand in China.
 New products are driving increased sales and creating additional opportunity and growth potential.